janarumlova/JanaRumlova_CV_CertifiedManualTester/JanaRumlova_Resume_CertifiedManualTester.md

   - Responsibilities and clients
     - BenQ Mobile (former Siemens Mobile): PR, Media Relations, Event Management, Influencer Marketing, Test Lab Running
       - Gained Siemens Mobile PR Award 2004 for the best results in the field of communication of Siemens, IC within the CEE, RU
-    - Olympus m:robe: Project of Organization of the International Product Launch at the luxury London club The Sketch in cooperation with the London based branch office of WS - PR, Media Relations, Event Management, Influencer Marketing, VIP Customers Relations, Test Lab Running
+    - Olympus m:robe: Project of Organization of the International Product Launch at the luxury London club The Sketch in cooperation with the London-based branch office of WS - PR, Media Relations, Event Management, Influencer Marketing, VIP Customers Relations, Test Lab Running
     - Mio Technology: Launch of the new tech brand on the Czech market - Overall Marketing Strategy, Go-to-Market Strategy, PR, Media Relations, Test Lab Running, ATL, BTL, Event Management, Influencer Marketing
     - Siemens Transportation Systems: Project of Celebration of the 200th underground train for Prague - Project Management, PR, Media Relations, Event management
     - PUMA Czech Republic: followed by the position of External PR manager of PUMA Czech Republic (more details mentioned above)